digitalcredentials/credential-status-manager-git/README.md

 */
 ```

+**Note:** If the caller invokes `allocateStatus` multiple times with the same credential ID against the same instance of a credential status manager, the library will not allocate a new status list entry.
+It will just return a credential with the same status info as it did in the previous invocation.

 ### Update status of credential

 The `updateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
 It is an asynchronous method that accepts a credential ID and desired credential status as input (options: `active` | `revoked`), records its new status in the caller's source control service of choice, and returns the status credential.